Aenariss/bda-projekt-2/README.md

 #### Functionality limitations
 - Token delegation is not supported
 - It is not distinguished which proposals the user has already voted on and all that have been recorded are displayed.
 However, the user does not have the option to vote for their own proposals again.
 This is frontend-only issue.
 On the backend, there's a check to ensure the user doesn't vote on nonexistent proposals and to ensure he doesn't repeatedly vote for the same proposals.
+The user also can't vote for an already approved proposal.

 #### Technical limitations
 - The application does not support changing the active wallet account - in such a case you need to restart the application (F5)